aryan-mann/Mod-MusicPlayer/README.md

 Example:- If I search for **Decks Da**, it will automatically play it.
 If I search for **How**, it will return a list of songs.

 ![alt text](http://aryanmann.com/wp-content/uploads/2017/01/FilterSongsHow.png "Filtered Songs")

+## Now Supports Remote Commands
+Listing songs or searching for songs through a remote device (such as a TCP client on a mobile phone) will return a message from the server containing all resulting songs.